SoftUni/Programming-Basics-Book-Python-EN/chapter-03-simple-conditions.md

 #### Hints and pointers

 Firstly, we should check for **single-digit numbers** and if this is the case, print the corresponding word.
 Then we can check if the number is a **double-digit number**.
-These can be printed in two parts: left part (**tens** = number / 10) and right part (**units** = number % 10).
+These can be printed in two parts: left part (**double-digit** = number / 10) and right part (**single-digit** = number % 10).
 If the number has three digits, then it must be 100 and this can be handled as a special case.
 #### Testing in the Judge System

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/1049#15](https://judge.softuni.org/Contests/Practice/Index/1049#15).